observablehq/inputs/README.md

 * *readonly* - whether input is readonly; defaults to false.
 * *disabled* - whether input is disabled; defaults to false.

-Note that the displayed date format is formatted [based on the browser’s locale](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date).
+The value of the input is a Date instance at UTC midnight of the specified date, or null if no (valid) value has been specified.
+Note that the displayed date format is [based on the browser’s locale](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date).

 #### Inputs.datetime(*options*)